tinypigdotcom/clpm/README.md

 along with this program.
 If not, see http://www.gnu.org/licenses/ .

 ## Todo

 1. Add tests to cover all functionality
 1. Create installer
 1. Docs should cover same material between 'p --help' and 'README.md'
 1. Create video documenting use
 1. Create blog post based on documentation

+## Technical Notes
+1. `clpm` uses `Data::Dumper` and `eval` for persistance.
+It used `Storable` initially, but after two separate instances of data corruption, that was abandoned in favor of `YAML`, which in turn wasn't available in many environments.

 ## Detailed Usage